 What is sushi?

 The word sushi translates to vinegared rice; therefore, sushi is vinegared rice, regardless of the filling.
-It may have raw fish as an ingredient, and it may not, but having raw fish is not a requirement since many other ingredients can be used, including mushrooms, vegetables, etc.
+It may have raw fish as an ingredient, and it may not, but having raw seafood such as salmon or tuna is not a requirement since many other ingredients can be used, including mushrooms, vegetables, white radish, etc.

 What is sashimi?

 Sashimi is thin slices of raw meat and nothing else.
 This meat can be anything from fish, horse, beef, or chicken.
 If what you ordered comes with rice, then it’s not sashimi.
 Usually, when ordering sashimi, you will only get a variety of thinly cut meats – but no white rice.

 |Translation||Vinegared rice||To pierce / cut body|